 We still were confusing winter harvesting with winter growing.
 Puzzled why we were not able to harvest anything.
 The fact that plants did not grow was very noticeable to us.

-It is possible, that winter gardeners in a milder climate, and farther south do not make such a clear-cut distinction between winter harvesting and winter growing.
-Plants will grow when conditions are right, and under less extreme conditions some growth is always still happening.
-In our case though, there was non-worth talking about.
+It is possible that winter gardeners in milder climates farther south do not make such a clear-cut distinction between winter harvesting and winter growing.
+Plants will grow when conditions are right, and under less extreme conditions, some growth is always still happening.
+In our case, though, there was nothing worth talking about.

-We also learned that we would have to give up on summer crops, at least partially, to have plants ready for winter harvesting.
-However, if we could get new growth during the winter months, the same growing space would give us more value.
+We also learned that we would have to give up on summer crops, at least partially, to prepare plants for winter harvesting.
+However, if we could get new growth during the winter months, the same growing space would be more valuable.

-For winter growing to happen, we needed more light and more heat.
-Read more about winter growing conditions in a greenhouse here.
+We needed more light and heat for winter growth.
+You can read more about winter growing conditions in a greenhouse here.

 The importance of the sun’s path

-Speaking of light, when building a passive solar greenhouse or growing room like ours, it is important to take into account the angle of the sun.
+Speaking of light, the angle of the sun must be taken into account when building a passive solar greenhouse or growing room like ours.
 We covered that in our building review.
-The glazing angle and whether the roof is glazed or not will determine how much sunlight can come into the greenhouse/growing room at any given time of the year.
+The glazing angle and whether the roof is glazed will determine how much sunlight can come into the greenhouse/growing room at any given time of the year.

-As growers, however, especially farther away from the equator, we also want to consider the path of the sun.
-The farther away from the equator you are, the longer the path becomes during the summer months, and consequently shorter during the winter.
+However, as growers, especially those farther away from the equator, we also want to consider the sun’s path.
+The farther away from the equator you are, the longer the path becomes during the summer months and consequently shorter during the winter.

-Here is the path of the sun in our case.
+Here is the sun’s path in our case.
 I made the above wheel during my Contour Map Generator training.
-If you want to know more about your light conditions, we highly recommend it.
+We highly recommend it if you want to know more about your light conditions.

-As you see in the drawing I made, totally vertical south-facing glazing will catch the winter sun but only a small fraction of the summer sun.
-Since the summer sun is much higher in the sky, we would need rooftop glazing to implement it, and on the other hand, the lower winter sun can only be captured by front glazing.
+As you can see in the drawing I made, totally vertical south-facing glazing will catch the winter sun but only a small fraction of the summer sun.
+Since the summer sun is much higher in the sky, we would need rooftop glazing to implement it.
+On the other hand, the lower winter sun can only be captured by front glazing.

-In other words, with only front glazing, as is the case with our building, we catch most of the winter sun and very little summer sunshine.
-Even if our roof was glazed, we still would lose many hours of sunlight due to not enough glazing from the northeast and northwest.
+In other words, our building has only front glazing, which means we catch most of the winter sun and very little summer sunshine.
+Even if our roof were glazed, we would still lose many hours of sunlight because there is not enough glazing from the northeast and northwest.

-Our growing season is very short, we can catch up on that due to our long sun path, which means many hours of sunlight.
-We have many sun hours during the short season, in our area 16:33 hours on the longest day.
-However, a greenhouse or growing room that has glazings only facing south loses that sunlight in the early and late hours of the day.
+Our growing season is very short, but we can catch up on that due to our long sun path, which means many hours of sunlight.
+We have many sun hours in the Summer; in our area, the longest day is 16:33 hours.
+However, a greenhouse or growing room that has glazing only facing south loses that sunlight in the early and late hours of the day.

-We can grow for example tomatoes at both places.
-In the insulated greenhouse we can start earlier and if choosing indeterminate varieties, grow longer than we are able to in the plastic poly-covered dome greenhouse.
-However, with a lot more sun hours, we get a much higher harvest in the shorter time in the dome, vs the greenhouse/grow room.
+For example, we can grow tomatoes at both places.
+In the insulated greenhouse, we can start earlier and, if choosing indeterminate varieties, grow longer than we can in the plastic poly-covered dome greenhouse.
+However, with a lot more sun hours, we get a much higher harvest in the shorter time in the dome vs the greenhouse/grow room.

-In the indoor garden, tomatoes will produce till the end of the year, those are blossoms that set fruit before daylight hours are too short for that.
-So there is really no real benefit in keeping the plants longer, even though most years I still do.
+In the indoor garden, tomatoes are produced until the end of the year.
+Their blossoms set fruit before daylight hours are too short for them to continue.
+So, there is no real benefit to keeping the plants longer, even though I still do it most years.

-Considering the building and running costs, it is way more efficient to grow in a geodesic dome during the summer months.
+Considering the building and running costs, growing in a geodesic dome is way more efficient during the summer months.

-A passive solar greenhouse does by design not implement the summer sun’s path.
-The goal here is to have the least heat loss during the winter.
-Since our growing room has no glazing on the roof, we need less energy to heat it but that also translates into less sunlight during the summer.
+By design, a passive solar greenhouse does not follow the summer sun’s path.
+The goal is to have the least heat loss during the winter.
+Since our growing room has no glazing on the roof, we need less energy to heat it, but that also translates into less sunlight during the summer.

-Our sun’s path in the winter is very short, the shortest day is 7:54 hours.
-The angle of the sun is also very low and makes winter the most challenging time of the year to grow anything.
+The sun’s path in winter is very short, with the shortest day lasting 7:54 hours.
+The sun’s angle is also very low, making winter the most challenging time of the year to grow anything.

 Challenges with growing in good soil

-Before we talk more about light, let’s dive into the growing medium.
+Before we discuss light further, let’s examine the growing medium.
 A growing room like ours, as well as any well-insulated space, is more like an indoor room than a garden.
-This is partially true for any greenhouse, but the more air-tight a building is, the more challenging it becomes to still keep living organic soil in it.
+This is partially true for any greenhouse, but the more airtight a building is, the more challenging it becomes to keep living organic soil in it.

-The problems might not occur in the first couple of years but after time the lack of a natural environment with rain, wind, and a healthy population of bugs (good and bad), will deplete the soil.
+The problems might not occur in the first couple of years, but over time, the lack of a natural environment with rain, wind, and a healthy population of bugs (both good and bad) will deplete the soil.

-In our case, the room does not have any access to the soil, so we have to bring in a growing medium to grow plants in.
+In our case, the room has no access to the soil, so we have to bring in a growing medium to grow plants in.

-At first, we faced the challenge to keep the soil moist.
+At first, we faced the challenge of keeping the soil moist.
 Grow bags dry out quickly, and being indoors, they dry out even more.

-To help with watering we built a wicking bed instead of the grow bags.
-That worked much better for watering.
+To help with watering, we built a wicking bed instead of the grow bags.
+That worked much better.

 Organic soil is living soil.
-In an enclosed environment the balance between good and bad bugs can quickly go out of control.
-In fact, indoors it is best to keep the soil bug free.
-There is an option to sterilize the soil, and for seed starting, we do recommend that, but then it’s not organic soil any longer.
+In an enclosed environment, the balance between good and bad bugs can quickly become out of control.
+In fact, it is best to keep the soil bug-free indoors.
+Sterilizing the soil is an option, and we recommend it for seed starting, but then itโs no longer organic soil.

 Struggling with bugs and aphids we wanted to find a better way.